-40.3.1 An Annual report of the Company will be published within four months of each annual accounting period and a half-yearly report will be published within two months of each interim accounting period.
-The annual report will be available upon request.
+- 42.3.1 An Annual report of the Company will be published within four months of each annual accounting period and a half-yearly report will be published within two months of the end of each half-year accounting period.
+The annual and half-yearly reports are available upon request. - 42.3.2 The annual and half-yearly reports will include disclosures on the following: - (a) The percentage of the Company's assets that are subject to special arrangements arising from their illiquid nature; - (b) Any new arrangements for managing the liquidity of the Company; - (c) The current risk profile of the Company and the risk management systems employed by the ACD to manage those risks; - (d) Any changes to the maximum level of leverage that the ACD may employ on behalf of the Company; - (e) Any changes to any right of reuse of collateral or any guarantee granted under the leveraging arrangement; and - (f) The total amount of leverage employed by the Company. - 42.3.3 The first report covered for the period from launch to 30 April 2014.

-- 40.3.2 Half-yearly reports will be published within two months of each interim accounting period.
-The half-yearly report will be available upon request. - 40.3.3 The annual and half-yearly reports will include disclosures on the following: - (a) The percentage of the Company's assets that are subject to special arrangements arising from their illiquid nature; - (b) Any new arrangements for managing the liquidity of the Company; - (c) The current risk profile of the Company and the risk management systems employed by the ACD to manage those risks; - (d) Any changes to the maximum level of leverage that the ACD may employ on behalf of the Company; - (e) Any changes to any right of reuse of collateral or any guarantee granted under the leveraging arrangement; and - (f) The total amount of leverage employed by the Company.
+42.4 Documents of the Company

-40.4 Documents of the Company
+- 42.4.1 The following documents may be inspected free of charge between 9.00 a.m. and 5.00 p.m. every Business Day at the offices of the ACD at Exchange Building, St John's Street, Chichester, West Sussex, PO19 1UP: - (a) the most recent annual and half-yearly reports of the Company;

-- 40.4.1 The following documents may be inspected free of charge between 9.00 a.m. and 5.00 p.m. every Business Day at the offices of the ACD at Exchange Building, St John's Street, Chichester, West Sussex, PO19 1UP. - (a) the most recent annual and half-yearly reports of the Company; - (b) the Prospectus; and - (c) the Instrument (and any amending instrument). - 40.4.2 The ACD may make a charge at its discretion for copies of the Instrument, however, the reports and the Prospectus are available free of charge. - 40.4.3 Copies of the ACD agreement or any contract of service between the Company and its directors can be obtained free of charge on request from the ACD.
+- (b) the Prospectus; and - (c) the Instrument (and any amending instrument). - 42.4.2 The ACD may make a charge at its discretion for copies of the Instrument; however, the reports and the Prospectus are available free of charge. - 42.4.3 Copies of the ACD agreement or any contract of service between the Company and its directors can be obtained free of charge on request from the ACD.

-40.5 Notices
+42.5 Notices